Prince Harry, Girlfriend Meghan Markle Reportedly Prep For First Public Date Amid Alleged Royal Outrage

 Prince Harry Plots First Public Appearance With Meghan Markle

-The prince and Markle will take their romance public this month, and Harry reportedly has planned the event in a way that highlights the royal aspect of his life.
+The prince and Markle will make their romance public this month, and Harry reportedly has planned the event in a way that highlights the royal aspect of his life.
 Hello magazine told readers that the couple is now prepping for what will mark “their first royal appearance.”

-The timing is perfect when it comes to the location of Harry’s and Meghan’s first public date.
+The timing is perfect when it comes to the location of Harry and Meghan’s first public date.
 Their appearance reportedly is scheduled for the Invictus Games on September 23 in Canada.
 Because Markle stars in the TV show Suits, which starts up filming in Toronto again on Monday, she will already be in Canada.

 The prince is famed for creating the Invictus Games, which turns the spotlight on injured and disabled service personnel.
 These brave individuals compete in the games, and Harry is reportedly determined to be there with Meghan to cheer on the competition.